haileyschoelkopf/haileyschoelkopf.github.io/_posts/2024-07-09-linear-attn.md

 Again, this post is based off of the excellent exposition in Gated Linear Attention<d-cite key="yang2024gatedlinearattentiontransformers"></d-cite>, Parallel DeltaNet<d-cite key="yang2024parallelizinglineartransformersdelta"></d-cite>, and the original Linear Attention paper.
 If you're interested in this topic, I'd highly recommend checking them out as a reference point!

+## Acknowledgements

+Thanks to Arun Kumar for reading an early version of this blog post!